 - Penetration Tester: $79,075 MD / $69,123 US

 - Information Security Manager: $51,896 MD / $51,881 US

 - Cyber Security Engineer: $104,346 MD / $99,834 US

 These are a handful of IT positions that the EC-Council CEH certification will help you attain.
 The cybersecurity field is continuously expanding, and each organization has its unique requirements to keep its systems safe.
 Variations of the job titles are available throughout Maryland and the US.

 Certified Ethical Hacking is a potentially exciting and well-paid job.
 If you are looking for a cybersecurity career, and are interested in both the technical and human side of the tech industry, the answer to the question 'is CEH certification worth it?' is a solid yes!

 Getting your CEH certification is easy with TrainACE live-online, instructor-led classes.

 TrainACE EC-Council Certifications in Maryland

-Remember that CEH certification is just the first step in a cybersecurity career.
+Remember when considering if CEH certification is worth it, CEH is just one of the first steps in your long-term cybersecurity career.
 As you gain experience, you will want to expand your knowledge and skills in more specialized fields such as penetration testing or cyber forensics.
 When you are ready for that next step TrainACE can help prepare you for more advanced certification exams like EC-Councils CHFI (Certified Hacking Forensic Investigator) or CompTIA's Pentest+